FaithBeam/Sims.Far/README.md

 Currently only extracts .bmps from UIGraphics.far, and has only been used on The Sims 1 Complete Collection UIGraphics.far with CRC32: 8E03701F.

+## Installation

+You can install Sims.Far as a nupkg from nuget.org.

 ## Usage

 ```cs